 Philippines eCDT System Pilot Progresses, Uncovers Key Lessons for USAID Oceans’ Regional Partners

-Nearly a year and a half after the Philippines’ launch of their first end-to-end digital seafood traceability system, USAID Oceans continues to work closely with the Philippine Bureau of Fisheries and Aquatic Resources (BFAR, and its grantee, the SOCSKSARGEN Federation of Fishing and Allied Industries, Inc. (SFFAII), to test and enhance the capabilities of the Philippines’ Electronic Catch Documentation and Traceability System (eCDTS ) that was launched in early September 2017 during the Philippines’ 19th National Tuna Congress.
+Now nearly a year and a half after the Philippines’ launch of their first end-to-end digital seafood traceability system, USAID Oceans continues to work closely with the Philippine Bureau of Fisheries and Aquatic Resources (BFAR), and its grantee, the SOCSKSARGEN Federation of Fishing and Allied Industries, Inc. (SFFAII), to test and enhance the capabilities of the Philippines’ National Electronic Catch Documentation and Traceability System (eCDTS) that was launched in early September 2017 during the Philippines’ 19th National Tuna Congress.
 The system was developed by the Government of the Philippines to address illegal, unreported and unregulated (IUU) fishing through full-chain traceability, from the point of catch to export.
 Over the last year, involved partners have been able to begin to assess the impacts of the system and identify a strategy for expanding the system beyond the General Santos City learning site and throughout the Philippines.

 The BFAR eCDTS has been designed to obtain Key Data Elements at every stage of the supply chain, enabling traceability data to be entered and stored electronically with more efficient validation processes.
 At the point of catch, the system will utilize Vessel Monitoring Systems (VMS) onboard large-scale fishing vessels to capture key data and ensure the fish has been caught from a permitted area.
 Upon landing, data captured by the VMS for the e-logsheet will be electronically submitted to BFAR, which will be used by BFAR Fishery Officers to inspect and validate unloaded catch to approve the Fish Unloading and Monitoring Report.
 Following, the fishing company can apply for a Catch Origin Landing Declaration (COLD) via the eCDT system to be validated by a BFAR inspector before the fish is transported for processing.
 Once the fish has been processed and is ready for export, the processing/canning company can submit an application for a Catch Certificate (CC) via the system.
 Currently, BFAR, USAID Oceans, and SFFAII are working to complete all links of the system.
 The system can currently electronically track catch from the point of landing to application of the CC for export, with the connection between VMS and landing the last connection to be made.
 Currently, the e-logsheet data is being manually recorded at-sea and entered into the eCDTS at the point of landing.
 Work is currently underway to link the VMS systems into BFAR’s eCDTS.
 Once fully linked, the BFAR eCDTS will be able to capture and transmit data from the point of catch through to export to achieve full-chain traceability.